 Nowadays, most popular operating systems provide different editions for different use cases.
 Usually, it is for desktops (e.g., your work device) and for servers (a place where applications can be hosted).
-Ubuntu has been also following this way.
+Ubuntu has also been following this way.

 The desktop edition is designed for working stations.
 It provides a graphical user interface to interact with the system using GNOME.
 This edition is suitable for home or office usage.

-The third Core edition is a “smaller version” of Ubuntu for embedded systems, IoT, and for devices that do not rely on huge capabilities.
+The third Core edition is a “smaller version” of Ubuntu for embedded systems, IoT, and devices that do not rely on huge capabilities.

 Ubuntu Desktop and Server: similarities and differences

 The second difference is pre-installed applications.
-The Desktop edition has a GUI and it originally was developed as a user-friendly operating system.
+The Desktop edition has a GUI, and it was originally developed as a user-friendly operating system.
 For these reasons, it includes basic applications such as files explorer, web browser, office tools, media codecs, drivers for different peripheral devices, etc. In contrast, the Server edition does not provide such a rich collection of applied software and is more oriented to service packages.

 The third difference between Ubuntu Desktop and Server editions is the installation process.
 Unlike Ubuntu Desktop, which comes with a GUI and makes use of the mouse, the Ubuntu Server installation process is menu and text-driven.
 Also, Ubuntu Server allows you to set up LVM (Logical Volume Management) during installation, which the Desktop edition doesn’t support.